nikitavoloboev/moonbit/README.md

 ### Utilities
 #### [1Password](https://itunes.apple.com/us/app/1password/id568903335?mt=8) - Password manager
 - Can't live without the app.
-It holds all my passwords and anything private so that I only need to rememeber one thing.
+It holds all my passwords and anything private so that I only need to remember one thing.
 My master password.

 #### [Overcast](https://overcast.fm) - Podcasts
 - Let's me listen to the plethora of podcasts I love.